Archanciel/audio_download_extract/README.md

 In development.

 ## Purpose
-This Python utility automates the download and audio track extraction of Youtube videos.
+This Python utility automates the download and extraction of audio track of Youtube videos.
 It is used mainly on conferences or interviews to select the most significant audio parts or remove musical or uninteresting portions.